Courses and Training

 This qualification can also be undertaken in the workplace.

-INTERNATIONAL COURSE fees: £3,500 (Scholarship winners and those requiring assistance with visas will be subject to higher course fees)
+International course fees: £3,500 (Scholarship winners and those requiring assistance with visas will be subject to higher course fees)

 Weekly Allowance: Students will receive £100 a week in recognition of practical work for the duration of the course.